SAP/fundamental-ngx/NEW_COMPONENT.md

 ### Code Base Structure

 This repository contains two separate projects - the component library and the documentation application.
 Different build tasks are used, depending on which project we're building.
 However, the documentation app consumes the library source directly, so there's no need to compile the library to test changes you're making to a component - simply running the documentation app locally will serve changes to the library immediately.

 The documentation code base lies in the `docs` directory and the library source is in the `library` directory.

 ## Create a new module in the Library

 First, let's generate an empty module in the library.
 Each library component gets its own module, so end users can import only the modules for specific components they intend to use, if they don't want to import the entire library.

+## Step1: Cd library

 The library's source lies in the `library` directory.
 From the root of the repo, cd into the library source:

 `cd library`

+## Step2: Build module & component within libs directory

 We're going to be building a component called 'Poster' that displays images.
 Generate a new 'poster' module in the `src/lib` directory.

 `ng generate module src/lib/poster`